 I hate the phrase “content is king” – it’s not.
 But content is vital.
 Putting good content on your site will do more for your ability to bring in organic traffic in a shorter amount of time than link building.
-Content is critical because it provides the context for your page.
-If you don’t have content, you have to rely on page titles, alt text, headline (if you have one), anchor text (internal and external), the relevancy of linking pages, and other lesser signals.
+This isn’t to say link building isn’t important by any means, but content is critical because it provides the context for your page.
+If you don’t have content, Google has to rely on page titles, alt text, headline (if you have one), anchor text (internal and external), the relevancy of linking pages, and other lesser signals.

 In short, if you aren’t putting substantial content on your pages, you are forcing search engines to rely on the context in which it exists to understand what the page is about.